CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ### Exercise 1: Using JIT to reduce attack surface

-1. If you are not already logged in to the https://portal.azure.com, click on the Azure Portal icon on the JumpVM on the left and login with the Azure credentials provided in the Lab Environment output page.
+1. If you are not already logged in to the https://portal.azure.com, click on the Azure Portal icon on the JumpVM on the left and login with the Azure credentials provided in the Lab Environment Details tab.

 2. From the Security Center sidebar, click on **Azure Defender**.

-2. On the Advanced protection part at the bottom, click on **Just-in-time VM access** (You should see 2 unprotected status).
+2. On the Advanced protection part at the bottom, click on **Just-in-time VM access** (You should see number of unprotected status).

 ![Advanced protection options](../Images/asc-defender-advanced-protection-jit.gif?raw=true)

 3. On the Just-in-time VM access page, select the **Not configure** tab.
-You should see two virtual machines listed: `asclab-linux` and `asclab-win`.
+You should see virtual machines listed: `asclab-linux` and `asclab-win`.

 4. Select **asclab-win** and then click on the **Enable JIT on 1 VM** button.